RighteousSavant/Anbernic-H700-Overlays/KNULLI Overlays/README.md

 _NOTE:  I will not be crafting overlays or config/information files for Adult, Beta, Demo nor Pirate games.
 Please do not ask._

-## VERTICAL LYNX
 Files must exactly match the latest No-Intro Database format.
+Otherwise, the games will not display correctly.
 Here are the names:

+## VERTICAL LYNX

 Gauntlet - The Third Encounter (World)
 Klax (World)